november 21, 22 & 23, 2014 • marlborough, massachusetts

 about the Green Street Trio's 'dedication to the tradition of jazz apprenticeship'.
 Also features music from

-the Northampton Jazz Workshop and Jam Session, founded by Paul Arslanian.
+the weekly Northampton Jazz Workshop and Jam Session, founded by Paul Arslanian.

 Walking the show at Paradise City, you may come across an artist braiding leather for the strap of a handbag,